Condition expressions¶

 Vulnerability policies¶

-Vulnerability policies are scoped to a single vulnerability.
-Each condition is evaluated for every vulnerability finding in a project.
+Vulnerability policies apply to a single vulnerability.
+Each condition runs for every vulnerability finding in a project.

 | Variable | Type | Description |